 Academic Staff and Service

-1. This statement reinforces the Canadian Association of University Teachers’ “Policy Statement on Fairness for Contract Academic Staff” which affirms inter alia that: “All academic appointments should recognize that the nature of academic work includes teaching, research and professional activity and participation in service activities.”
+1 This statement reinforces the Canadian Association of University Teachers’ “Policy Statement on Fairness for Contract Academic Staff” which affirms inter alia that: “All academic appointments should recognize that the nature of academic work includes teaching, research and professional activity and participation in service activities.”
 CAUT regrets, therefore, that many contract academic staff are limited by their situation to "teaching only" or "research only" positions.
 This statement also reinforces the CAUT Policy Statement on the Nature of Academic Work.